ConductorOne/baton-rootly/README.md

 # Data Model

-`baton-rootly` will pull down information about the following resources:
+`baton-rootly` will pull down information about the following Rootly resources:
 - Users
+- Roles
+- Teams

 # Contributing, Support and Issues